Creating an instance group connected to Yandex Object Storage

 role assigned to it:instance_template: ... service_account_id: <service_account_ID>

-For more granular management of access permissions, attach different service accounts with different permissions to the instance group and VMs in the group.
+For more granular access management, link different service accounts with different permissions to the instance group and individual instances within that group.

 -